 With that being said, invest in good quality shrimp.
 I typically like to buy fresh from the seafood counter, however, recently I discovered that Target carries a pretty decent frozen raw jumbo shrimp (they have tail-on and tail-off options, both works).
 I do not know if the quality varies based on the Target locations, but I was impressed with the ones I got.

 Add vegetable oil to the skillet, bring to medium high heat, and when the skillet is hot, add shrimp to it.
-Do not overlap.
+Do not overlap shrimp on the skillet.
+If you double the recipes, you might want to cook in a few batches if your skillet doesn’t fit everything.

 Another note about the raw shrimp – make sure to defrost completely and pat dry before cooking.
 The access water or ice on the shrimp will create a pool of water on the skillet, and the shrimp will be swimming in water, instead of being seared by hot oil.

-Sprinkle salt and pepper, flip shrimp over after cooking for ~2 minutes, and sprinkle with more salt and pepper on the other side of the shrimp.
+Sprinkle with salt, flip shrimp over after cooking for ~2 minutes, and sprinkle with more salt on the other side of the shrimp.
 Cook for another ~2 minutes, or until shrimp is done.
 Cooked shrimp turn pink-dish/red-ish, will not longer be transparent, and will curl.
 Avoid overcooking shrimp.

 Remove shrimp promptly from skillet once it is cook.

-Next, add honey, freshly squeezed lemon juice, minced garlic and some water to the skillet.
+Next, add honey, freshly squeezed lemon juice, and minced garlic to the skillet.
 Scrap the bottom of the skillet to remove the juices and other good stuff from searing the shrimp so that it gives additional flavor to the sauce.

-Bring sauce to boil, and once it is boiled, bring to medium low heat and let it cook for another minute or so, or until the sauce reaches your desired thickness.
-It will not thicken a lot, but the longer you cook it the thicker the sauce will be.
+Bring sauce to a boil until it reaches your desired thickness.
+This sauce will not thicken a whole lot, but the longer you cook it the thicker the sauce will be.

 Bring the cooked shrimp back into the skillet, stir it around so they are coated with sauce, then remove from heat promptly.
 This process should take a few seconds.
 Since the shrimp is already cooked, we don’t really need to cook it further here, just trying to coat it with sauce.

 One of my favorite thing about this dish is the sauce.
 The sweet and tangy sauce is the perfect addition to these delicious shrimp.
-Then you bite into the cilantro, and it produces this flavor of freshness only cilantro can bring.
 LOVE LOVE LOVE.

 The sauce is so good I started dipping toasted bread in it so that I don’t let it go to waste.
-That’s when I decided that is indeed how this dish should be served – with bread.
-It truly takes the uniqueness up a few notches.
-So, don’t forget to serve this with toasted French bread, ciabatta bread, or rolls!
+But here are other ways to serve this dish:

 Feel free to double or triple the sauce if you are serving with lots of bread and want to take that dipping business to the extreme.
 I will be here cheering you on as you dip your heart out.